wighawag/blog-ipfs/webapp/posts/ethereum-and-gas.md

 contract Test {
     function test() external {
 	    try callNeeding6400000Gas() returns (string message) {
-			// do something
+			// do something in case of success
 		} catch {
-			// do something else
+			// do something else in case of failure
 		}
     }
 }
 ```

 A user calling `test` can basically make a transaction with a specific amount of gas that result in `callNeeding6400000Gas` not getting enough gas (< 6,400,000), while the rest of `test` can continue.

-Let say "do something else" consume 50,000 gas
-If the user make a transaction giving let say 6,400,000 gas, when it reaches the call, it would not have enough anymore to give to that same amount to the call.
-Assuming such call was needing that amount, the call would fails.
+Let say "do something else in case of failure" consume 50,000 gas.
+If the user make a transaction with a gasLimit of 6,400,000 gas, when it reaches the inner call, it would not have enough anymore to give that same amount "callNeeding6400000Gas() ".
+Assuming such inner call was needing that amount, it would fails with an "out of gas exception".
 This would result in the `catch` block being executed, which as we said need 50,000 gas.
-Which is fine since we know that we had around 100,000 gas available (6,400,000 / 64)
+Since we know that we had around 100,000 gas available (6,400,000 / 64), the transaction will complete sucessfully.
+The caller, here the Test contract would be unable to know wether the failure was due to a lack of gas or if the inner call simply reverted intentionally.

 As such the widlcard catch should be used with caution.
 A recent article on Ethereum foundation [blog post](https://blog.ethereum.org/2020/01/29/solidity-0.6-try-catch/), while illustrating nicely the feature, fails to warn user about the potential danger.
 I hope this blog post will help spread the words and ensure developer carry on with caution.